Irritable Bowel Syndrome (IBS): Causes and Remedies

 - Ultra Omega Burn – This is primarily a weight loss supplement.
-It’s main ingredient is Omega 7 which is helpful to those who suffer from mucous membrane-related disorders aka IBS.
-Check out our Ultra Omega Burn review for more info.
+The main ingredient is Omega 7 which is helpful to those who suffer from mucous membrane-related disorders aka IBS.
+Check out our detailed review for more info.

 Foods To Avoid If You Suffer From IBS

 Certain foods can be healing, but they can also cause severe symptoms if you are one who suffers from IBS.
 In order to prevent frequent flare ups from your IBS, be sure to avoid the following foods that are known to cause symptoms and irritation in the bowels:

 - Gluten- Gluten contains and insoluble fiber and is found in whole grains such as wheat, rye, and barley.
 These certain whole grains can cause IBS symptoms to worsen for some, as many people with IBS are gluten intolerant.

 - Dairy- Dairy contains fat, which can worsen diarrhea if you have IBS-D. Also dairy contains Lactose which is a protein that is hard for some to break down and digest, especially those with IBS who are most commonly lactose intolerant.

 - Fried Foods- Fried foods can worsen IBS symptoms due to their high-fat content.
 Fried foods should be avoided especially for those with frequent diarrhea.